jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (6) The onus of proof for the purposes of an application for a court order under section 17A rests with the Commissioner.

 ### 149B Proceedings for offences
-(1) The offences specified in—are triable on indictment on the information of the Commissioner.
-  (a) sections 143A(1)﻿(d) and 143B(1) and (2); and
-  (b) sections 147(1) and 148(1), where the principal offence is triable on indictment,— (2) The other offences specified in this Act are triable summarily on the information of the Commissioner.
+(1) A charging document for an offence against this Act may be filed only by the Commissioner.
-(3) Nothing in subsection (1) or subsection (2) applies to offences against section 143G.
+(2) Nothing in subsection (1) applies to offences against section 143G.

-### 150 Information may charge several offences
+### 150 Charging document may charge several offences
-(1) An information may charge the defendant with any number of offences against this Act (other than offences against any of sections 143A(1)﻿(b), 143B(1)﻿(b), 143C(1), 143D(1), 143E(1), 143F(1), 143H(1), and 147(1)), or against the provisions of any former Act, if those offences are founded on the same set of facts, or form or are part of a series of offences of the same or a similar character.
+(1) A charging document may charge the defendant with any number of offences against this Act (other than offences against any of sections 143A(1)﻿(b), 143B(1)﻿(b), 143C(1), 143D(1), 143E(1), 143F(1), 143H(1), and 147(1)), or against the provisions of any former Act, if those offences are founded on the same set of facts, or form or are part of a series of offences of the same or a similar character.
-(2) If an information charges more than 1 offence, particulars of each offence charged shall be set out separately in the information.
+(2) If a charging document charges more than 1 offence, particulars of each offence charged shall be set out separately in the charging document.
 (3) All charges shall be heard together unless the court, either before or at any time during the hearing, considers it just that a charge should be heard separately and makes an order to that effect.
 (4) In this section and in sections 150A, 150B, and 152, references—and references to sections 143A(1)﻿(b), 143H(1), and 147(1), are to be construed accordingly.
   (a) to an offence against section 143A(1)﻿(b) or section 143H(1) means an offence relating to any of sections 6 to 12, 16 to 20, 35, 40, 81 to 87, 105, 147, 150C, 224(1), and 227; and
   (b) to an offence against section 147(1) means an offence relating to any of sections 16 to 19, 35, and 40,—

-### 150A Information may be laid within 10 years for income tax and GST offences
+### 150A Charging document may be filed within 10 years for income tax and GST offences
-(1) An information for an offence against—may be laid at any time within 10 years after the termination of the year in which the offence was committed.
+(1) A charging document for an offence against—may be filed at any time within 10 years after the termination of the year in which the offence was committed.
   (a) this Act (other than an offence against any of sections 143A(1)﻿(b), 143B(1)﻿(b), 143C(1), 143D(1), 143E(1), 143F(1), 143H(1), and 147(1)); or
   (b) any regulation made under section 225 of this Act or under the Income Tax Act 2007 or the Goods and Services Tax Act 1985—
 (2) Subsection (1) applies only where the offence against this Act relates to a tax law that is a provision of the Income Tax Act 2007 or the Goods and Services Tax Act 1985, or to an obligation that exists in relation to either of those Acts.

-### 150B Information may be laid within 4 years for stamp duty and gaming duty offences
+### 150B Charging document may be filed within 4 years for stamp duty and gaming duty offences
-(1) An information for an offence against—may be laid at any time within 4 years after the date on which the offence was committed.
+(1) A charging document for an offence against—may be filed at any time within 4 years after the date on which the offence was committed.
   (a) this Act (other than an offence against any of sections 143A(1)﻿(b), 143B(1)﻿(b), 143C(1), 143D(1), 143E(1), 143F(1), 143H(1), and 147(1)); or
   (b) any regulation made under the Gaming Duties Act 1971— (2) Subsection (1) applies only if the offence against this Act relates to a tax law that is a provision of the Gaming Duties Act 1971, or to an obligation that exists under that Act.

-### 150C Authority to lay information
+### 150C Authority to file charging document
-The fact that an officer of the department authorised in that behalf by the Commissioner lays an information for an offence against this Act or any other tax law is conclusive evidence of the officer's authority to do so.
+The fact that an officer of the department authorised in that behalf by the Commissioner files a charging document for an offence against this Act or any other tax law is conclusive evidence of the officer's authority to do so.

 ### 150D Evidence in proceedings for failure to furnish returns or information
 In any proceedings against a person for refusing or failing to provide a tax return or written information or to produce for inspection any documents as and when required by any Act or by the Commissioner, a certificate signed by the Commissioner, that the tax return, information, documents have not been received at the time required shall, in the absence of proof to the contrary, be sufficient evidence that the person has refused or failed to furnish the return, information, documents, as the case may be.